karlmolina/dotfiles/README.md

 5. Close and reopen bash.

+## .extra
+The `.extra` file holds information that is only used for the computer it is on.
+It is not tracked in git.
+Save $USER variable on this.

+## .bash_aliases
+`.bash_aliases` contains general aliases and other aliases are divided up to different files.
+Files such as `.git_aliases.sh` holds aliases for git.
+The extension `.sh` is added so there is syntax highlighting when editing the file.

 ## Updating dotfiles
 Use the following alias to commit, pull, source .bash_profile, and push all at once.
 ```